sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week06_cpp.md

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2Fsbme-tutorials%2Fsbme-tutorials.github.io%2Fblob%2Fmaster%2F2020%2Fdata-structures%2Fsnippets%2Fsection06%2Fpart-a%2Feuclidean_v3.cpp&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on"></script>

-This solution is useful in case we need to use `Point` to wrap to numbers of other types like `int`.
+This solution is useful in case we need to use `Point` to wrap numbers of other types like `int`.
 In such case, we construct the template object `Point` as `Point<int>`.
+For example, in image processing we usually use integer coordinates to refer to the pixels in the images.

 **Testing:**